(BETACYANINS & BETAXANTHINS)

 Love-lies-bleeding belongs to the

 Amaranthaceae Family and contains large quantities of betacyanins, which the Hopi Indians used as a source of a red dye, 'Hopi Red Dye'.
-Amaranthin is a double glycoside containing glucose and a Glucuronic Acid sugar units; it hydrolyses into
+Amaranthin is a double glycoside containing glucose (shown in red) and a Glucuronic Acid (shown in orange) sugar units; it hydrolyses into

 Glucose, Glucuronic Acid and Betanidin.